Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Application: the filling radius, spread, and persistence

 is homotopy equivalent to a path in $X$ relative to endpoints.
 Let us show that $\beta_i \cdot \alpha_{i+1}$ is homotopy equivalent to a path in $X$ for each $i$.
 Let $p$ be a midpoint of $x_i,x_{i+1}$ in $X$.
 Note that $p$ and $y_i$ are contained in $B_r(x_i,E) \cap B_r(x_{i+1},E)$, which is contractible (again by Lemma \ref{lem:intersectballs}).
 Let $\theta$ be a path in that intersection from $y_i$ to $p$.
 Let $\gamma_{x_i,p}$ be a shortest geodesic in $X$ from $x_i$ to $p$ and $\gamma_{p,x_{i+1}}$ be a shortest geodesic in $X$ from $p$ to $x_{i+1}$.
 Note that $\gamma_{x_i,p} \cdot \bar{\theta}$ is contained in $B_r(x_{i})$ and has endpoints $x_i,y_i$ hence it is homotopy equivalent to $\beta_i$ relative to endpoints.
 Similarly $\theta \cdot \gamma_{p,x_{i+1}}$ is homotopy equivalent to $\alpha_{i+1}$ relative to endpoints.
 Hence

 relative to endpoints.
 This completes the proof of the first claim.

 For the second claim, exploit \cite[Theorem 2A.1]{h01}. \end{proof}

 In \cite[Theorem 8.10]{Virk18}, Z. Virk provided a proof of the Corollary below which takes place at the simplicial level.
 The proof we give below exploits the hyperconvexity properties of $L^\infty(X)$ and also our isomophism theorem, Theorem \ref{theorem:isom}.
-Our proof is much more concise.
+Given our main results, we can give a more concise proof.
 See \cite[Section 3]{dey17} for related results.

 \begin{corollary} Let $X$ be a compact geodesic metric space.
 Then, for any $I\in\dgmR_1(X;\mathbb{F})$, there exists $\omega\in\Hom_1(X;\Z)$ such that $I=(0,2\,\filrad_1(X,\Z,\omega)]$. \end{corollary} \begin{proof} Apply Lemma \ref{lemma:surjectivepi1} and Theorem \ref{theorem:isom}. \end{proof}